rubberduck-ai/rubberduck-vscode/CONTRIBUTING.md

 Whether it's code, design, typo or documentation, every contribution is welcomed!
 So again, thank you very, very much 🦆

+## More documentation

+- You can find a brief introduction to the architecture of this extension [here][architecture-doc].

+- You can find more info about adding AI Chat templates [here][template-doc].

 ## Other Commands

 - **Lint**: `pnpm nx lint --skip-nx-cache`